XintSong/RMSF-net/README.md

 The predicted RMSF will be normalized and mapped onto the bfactor column of the original PDB file, saved to  "./results" directory according to the mode, e.g. "/results/pdb_plus_cryoem/rmsf_nor.pdb" for mode 3.

-You can visualize the RMSF output using the output pdb file at Chimera or Pymol.
+You can visualize the RMSF output using the output pdb file at UCSF Chimera or PyMOL.

 ### Web-based RMSF-net